farhan5248/specificationbyprompt/about.md

 permalink: /about/
 ---

-Splitting up a monolith into a [modular monolith][modular-monolith] (before going to micro-services) was the original technical problem I was trying to solve.
+Splitting up a monolith into a [modular monolith][1] (before going to micro-services) was the original technical problem I was trying to solve.
 It's when the QA team gave the estimate of double the coding efforts that I went off on a tangent to understand why are QA teams the way they are.
 In 2018 I thought that a QA team writing specs in a DSL would help drive development using TDD/BDD/SBE to rewrite the legacy code written in webMethods.
 I left the team in 2022 before ChatGPT came out and still thought that approach would work for COBOL.
 Now I think those natural language DSL specs if done well combined with Claude Code can be used as prompts and so I call this approach Specification by Prompt (SBP).

-This site describes how I would go about breaking up a monolith or modernising legacy code by using the QA team's natural language DSL as prompts for Claude Code.
-I'll try to mimic the structure of [Learn Microservices with Spring Boot][spring-boot-book] but from the perspective of QA.
-Each feature file would be treated as a prompt for Claude Code to write the code from scratch.
-The concept is to leverage the existing Gherkin/BDD specifications that QA teams already write and use them as detailed prompts for AI-driven development.

 The approach would involve:
 - Ensuring that individual feature files specify edge conditions and ranges making it easier to infer ranges.
 - Using Claude Code to generate implementation code from these specifications
 - Maintaining the living documentation aspect while enabling rapid development using sub-agents.
 If Claude Code gets it wrong, rather than chatting with it, I'd refine the specification and have it try again.

-Why do I think this works?
-The tests my team wrote were so clear that:
-1. They could be given to the customer for review.
-2. They could be understood by another tester without any assumed knowledge to be executed.
-3. They could be automatically converted into test automation provided the mapping to the architecture.
+# Personal Journey and Evolution

+## The 2018-2022 Transformation Experience

+My time with the QA teams from 2018-2022 was transformative in ways I didn't expect.
+What started as a technical problem (splitting monoliths) became a deep dive into organizational psychology and team dynamics.

+The QA team's estimate of double the coding effort was a wake-up call.
+Instead of accepting it, I became obsessed with understanding why QA teams operate the way they do.
+This led me down a rabbit hole of learning about Dr. Deming, lean principles, and the psychology of change.

+## Pre-AI vs Post-AI Thinking Evolution

+**2018-2022 (Pre-AI Era)**: I believed natural language DSLs would drive TDD/BDD/SBE development for legacy system rewrites.
+The focus was on test-driven development and specification by example.

+**2022+ (Post-AI Era)**: With the emergence of ChatGPT and Claude, I realized these same natural language specifications could serve as direct prompts for AI code generation.
+The approach evolved from test-driven to specification-driven development.

+This shift represents more than just tooling - it's a fundamental change in how we think about the relationship between business requirements and code implementation.

+## Lessons Learned

-4. They could be used by junior developers to update code that's 40+ years old with little supervision and no defects.
+**What Worked**: The specifications my team wrote were so clear they could be reviewed by customers, executed by any tester, and used by junior developers on 40+ year old code with minimal supervision.

-Why the need for test automation if AI can read the specs?
-Secondly, if it needs it, why not create it itself?
-The answer to both is, to me that would be like a mental patient writing their on discharge evaluation from a mental institution.

-AI code generation is non-deterministic, it halucinates etc. If you gave one automated test to 5 developers, you'd get 5 different implementations of the main code which is OK, we expect that.
-However one test shouldn't have 5 different interpretations of the the expected results.
-So I take the deterministic approach of creating the test automation automatically.
-That code generation process is tested thoroughly and used as an auditor of the AI coding agent's work.

-Am I talking about unit tests or acceptance tests?
-The way my team wrote their tests was developed by the original developers of the system before there ever was a QA team.
-Then when the first QA analyst was hired more than a decade ago, she told me that she just continued their way of working.
-So are the tests my team wrote unit tests because the developers came up with the process or acceptance tests because my QA team runs it?
-To me, it's a unit test as defined by [Ian Cooper in his presentation][ian-cooper-testing].
+**What I Underestimated**: The time and effort required to change organizational culture.
+Technical solutions are easy compared to helping people see their work differently.

+**Biggest Surprise**: The original test approach was created by developers, not QA.
+When the first QA analyst joined a decade ago, she simply continued their methodology and so did my team more than a decade later.
+This taught me that good practices often emerge organically and spread through institutional memory.

 My intention is to complete the vscode plugin, the migration to micro-services and apply relevant design patterns all with help from Claude of course :).
 Then I'll have claude document it all for reference later.